 De SDSP heeft in 2004 een onderzoek laten verrichten naar de achtergronden van de HIV/AIDS epidemie in Papua op zowel nationaal als regionaal niveau.

 Lezen?
-Download dan het Rapport HIV/AIDS Prevention in Indonesia and Papua (pdf-formaat, ± 400KB)
+Download dan het Compilation Report HIV/AIDS Epidemic in Indonesia and Papua (opent in nieuw tabblad)

 Recent development of AIDS epidemic in Papua has been a major concern for Foundation for Sustainable Development in Papua Barat (SDSP).